juliajmg/phd_project/PITCHME.md

 @divend

-These variations are relevant to understand which strategies groups can adopt to transfer information and endow some members with greater weight in the collective decision-making.
+<span style="font-size:0.6em; color:grey">These variations are relevant to understand which strategies groups can adopt to transfer information and endow some members with greater weight in the collective decision-making.</span>

 Note:
 Global variations